Ex-Dallas officer who fatally shot black man inside his apartment indicted on murder charge

 Breaking News Emails

-The former Dallas officer who shot and killed an unarmed black man inside his apartment, which she mistook for her own, was indicted Friday on a murder charge.
+The former Dallas officer who shot and killed an unarmed black man inside his apartment, which she said she mistook for her own, was indicted Friday on a murder charge.

 SIGN UP HERE FOR BREAKING ALERTS FROM NBC NEWS